tmtmtm/bashible/docs/as.md

   - as www-data evaluate 'echo $DOMAIN'
 ```

-You can also run whole child script.ble as a different user,
+You can also run the whole child script as a different user,

 ```bash
 @ Creating virtual host